Building a retail sales team that performs well, lasts long, and represents your brand with pride isn’t easy.

 When in practice, this can look like:

 When your team understands and values what they’re selling, their passion becomes part of the customer experience.
-Train employees on product specs and product stories.
-When they see themselves as curators of something meaningful, they’ll naturally deliver a richer, more respectful retail experience.
+So, train employees on product specs and product stories.
+As they start to become curators of something meaningful, they’ll naturally deliver a richer, more respectful retail experience.

 5. Deliver Service That Extends Beyond the Sale

 At Oscar Isberian Rugs, customer relationships last generations.
 Many clients are second or third-generation buyers who return because they trust the team to take care of their needs.
-That trust is earned through ongoing service that includes rug cleaning, repair, restoration, and even helping clients reposition rugs in their homes until everything feels right.
+That trust is earned through ongoing service, including rug cleaning, repair, restoration, and even helping clients reposition rugs in their homes until everything feels right.

 This continued support isn’t offered as an upsell, but it’s a part of the brand’s long-standing commitment to care.
 The same staff who help clients select rugs are often the ones who stay in touch years later to assist with maintenance or new design needs.
 It’s a service model based on respect, consistency, and long-term connection.